samtay/tetris/README.md

 ## installation

-For MacOS, the binary attached to the GitHub release should suffice ([instructions](#github-release-binaries)).
+For MacOS, the binary attached to the GitHub release should suffice.
+Arch Linux users can install from [AUR](https://aur.archlinux.org/packages/tetris-terminal-git/).
 If you are on Debian or similar distros, you can try the Linux binary as well but no guarantees.
 See the other two options, installing from [source](#install-from-source) and [dex](#install-via-dex).

 #### github release binaries
 Here is a quick way to get the one for your OS: